-The Korean legislative system consists of the Constitution as the paramount law, Acts for realizing the constitutional values, and administrative legislation including Presidential Decrees, Ordinances of the Prime Minister, Ordinances of the Ministries and so forth for effectively enforcing the Acts.
+The Korean Legislation system consists of the Constitution as the paramount law, Acts for realizing the constitutional values, and administrative legislation including Presidential Decrees, Ordinances of the Prime Minister, Ordinances of the Ministries and so forth for effectively enforcing the Acts.

 Since Korean statutes form a specified hierarchy, subordinate statutes enacted under powers delegated by Acts or for enforcing Acts shall not be in contradiction to such Acts.